EU Regulation · source: EUR-Lex

 3. AI literacy (Art.
 4): ensure an adequate level of competence among the staff who use the AI systems — documented training.

-5. Transparency (limited risk, applicable from 2 August 2026 — Art.
-50): inform users when they are interacting with an AI (e.g. a chatbot) and label synthetic/deepfake content.
+5. Transparency (Art.
+50): inform users when they interact with an AI (e.g. a chatbot) and label synthetic/deepfake content.

-Positioning note (NomotecnIA): NomotecnIA provides guidance and readiness support towards compliance.
+Positioning note (NomotecnIA): NomotecnIA provides orientation and readiness activities towards compliance.
 NomotecnIA is not a notified body and does not issue AI Act conformity certifications.

 Meta · fields 13–15